About

 Thumbnail for

-Rooted in quiet observation and driven by a lifelong affinity with animals, my work explores the complex and often contradictory ways we relate to the natural world—particularly through systems of display, taxonomy, and preservation.
-Trained as a painter and shaped by years of living between cultures—across the US and Europe—I’ve become increasingly focused on the entanglement of empathy, extinction, and aesthetics within Natural History collections.
+Rooted in quiet observation and driven by a lifelong affinity with animals, my work examines the complex and often contradictory ways we relate to the natural world.
+Trained as a painter and informed by years of living between cultures in the US and Europe my practice focuses on the entanglement of empathy, extinction, and aesthetics within natural history collections.

-The imagery I work with emerges from deep, sustained engagement: months of drawing at museums, conversations with curators, and ongoing research into animal studies, natural history, and collecting practices.
-Visits to collections around the world—from Florence and Vienna to New York, Oxford and Washington D.C.—have informed not only the content of my work, but its ethics.
-Behind-the-scenes access to storerooms has revealed vast inventories of preserved animals, their beauty and fragility held in tension with their containment.
-These encounters are often unsettling: they speak of reverence and violence, care and control, memory and loss.
+The imagery I work with grows out of long-term, sustained engagement.
+This includes months of drawing and painting in museums, conversations with curators, and ongoing research into animal studies, natural history, and collecting practices.
+Visits to collections across Florence, Vienna, Paris, New York Oxford and Washington D.C.—have shaped not only the content of my work, but its ethical position.

 Download CV